tanjt107/how-accurate-is-hk-observatory/README.md

 <img src="how_accurate_is_hk_observatory.png">

 ## Usage
-Change directory to `infrastructure/<env>`, change the value of variables of `terraform.tfvars` if needed and run the following commands.
+Change directory to `infrastructure/<env>`, populate variables in `terraform.tfvars`  and run the following commands.
 * `terraform init`: initialise the directory
 * `terraform plan`: generate the execution plan
 * `terraform apply`: apply the execution plan